Thursday, May 7, 2009

 Last weekend I decided I was fed up with washing parts, then rinsing then drying them only to find the stuff was still dirty, so I went in a different direction and searched the web for a better way to clean parts that involved less work.
 What I found was a how-to on building your own soda blaster.
 You can click here to find out more about what it is and how to build one.

-Here is my home made soda blaster: Overall, It worked alright.
+Overall, It worked alright.
 I would not recommend doing this on anything other than carbs and petcocks, It simply is not powerful enough and from what I have heard for some reason paint does NOT adhere to surfaces that have been soda blasted.
 Anyways, here is the before and after of the petcock I cleaned.

 As far as my time schedule goes, I really do not have any clue how much longer it will take to get this bike back on the road.
 For the time being though, I'll keep myself busy cleaning, painting and purchasing stuff for the bike.